 - Make sure that your oven has been completely preheated.
 If the oven has not been properly preheated, this quick bread could come out undercooked.
 Use a portable oven thermometer to check the interior oven temperature.

-- Please use the suggested 9 x 5 bread pan to make this recipe.
+- Please use the suggested 9 x 5 inch metal bread pan to make this recipe.
 If you start using different-sized pans, there is a greater potential for bread top collapses (potentially less bread pan “wall” support for the quick bread as it rises), different interior batter to exterior crust ratios (thus the need for different baking lengths), smaller pans are more likely to overflow, etc.

 - FYI – For a standard 9 by 5 bread pan, the interior of the bread pan (not exterior) measures approximately 9 inches in length, 5 inches in width and 2 1/2 inches in depth/height.